 Inaccuracy due to sampling is assessed with the standard error of the estimate.
 The magnitude of the standard error is influenced by the size of the sample and the variance of the variable being investigated.
 Standard error can be used to calculate the confidence interval, within which the value of the population lies with a certain probability.
 The 95 per cent confidence interval used in the Labour Force Survey is the interval within which the real value of the characteristic being investigated lies with 95 per cent probability.
-For example, the confidence interval of the number of the unemployed in January 2010 is
+For instance, if the estimate for the number of unemployed persons in a certain month is

-$250,000 \pm 17,000$, i.e. 233,000 - 267,000.
-The share to be added to the estimate or deducted from it, in this case 17,000, is obtained by multiplying the estimate's standard error, here 8,500 persons, with the 1.96 coefficient of the 95 per cent confidence interval.
+230,000 and its standard error is 7,700, the 95 per cent confidence interval of the number of the unemployed is $230,000 \pm 15,100$ , i.e. 214,900-245,100 persons.
+The share to be added to the estimate or deducted from it, in this case 15,100, is obtained by multiplying the estimate's standard error with the 1.96 coefficient of the 95 per cent confidence interval.
+This share describes the inaccuracy caused by random variation due to sampling and is called the margin of error.